 • We have already discussed the uniform distribution.

-©️ FSP Group 🙏 OSU Advanced Research Computing Services
+©️ FSP Group 🙏 OSU Advanced Research Computing Services, e.g., COSINE and Novus Clusters

 Simulation Setting